 Supporting access to AEDs throughout the state

-The Bureau of Emergency Medical Services actively supports the use of Automated Electronic Defibrillators (AEDs) in the towns and cities throughout New Hampshire.
-AED devices are known to significantly improve the chance of survival in a patient experiencing a sudden cardiac arrest.
-Therefore, one of the many Bureau’s goals is to increase accessibility to AEDs in all areas of the state.
+The New Hampshire Bureau of Emergency Medical Services (NHBEMS) actively supports the use of AED’s in the towns and cities throughout New Hampshire.
+AED devices are known to significantly improve the chance of survival in a patient experiencing a sudden cardiac arrest (SCA).
+Therefore, one of the many NHBEMS goals is to increase accessibility to AED’s in all areas of the state.

 The New Hampshire Bureau of Purchase and Property, Department of Administrative Services has established a statewide contract to provide reduced pricing on AED equipment.
 This “AED direct purchase opportunity“ is available to any New Hampshire organizations.
 Contact Bill Wood, Preparedness Coordinator, as noted above for additional information on this process.

-NHBEMS, NH Department of Health and Human Services and the NH Founders Affiliate of the American Heart Association have developed a HeartSafe Communities Adobe Acrobat Reader Symbol designation program for local communities.
+NHBEMS, NH Department of Health and Human Services and the NH Founders Affiliate of the American Heart Association have developed a HeartSafe Communities designation program for local communities.
 The intent is to promote and recognize the availability of accessible AED’s statewide.